twg/styleguide/readme.md

 - `<sg-swatch>`: Format a colour swatch.
 Swatches require a `border-color` to be specified, this may done via a class or applied inline.

 - `<sg-logo>`: Format a logo to sit in the navigation.

+##Development

+If you would like to contribute to the development of the TWG Styleguide itself, follow these steps:

+1. clone this repo: `git clone https://github.com/twg/styleguide.git`
+1. checkout a new branch: `git checkout -b YOUR_BRANCH_NAME_HERE`
+1. install the dependencies: `npm install`
+1. start the dev tasks: `npm start`
+1. commit and push your changes when done and submit a PR on GitHub